danielsaidi/OnboardingKit/Sources/Tutti/Tutti.docc/Hints.md

 In Tutti, hints are data carriers while presenters are responsible for presenting hints.

-To determine the behavior, you need an ``Onboarding`` of some kind.
+To determine the behavior of a hint, you need an onboarding of some kind.
+Tutti comes with various onboarding types.

 If you're not using a ``HintPresenter`` (you don't have to), first create an onboarding and check whether or not it should be presented: